ENCODE-DCC/atac-seq-pipeline/README.md

 ### Sun GridEngine (SGE)

-1) Check if your SGE has a parallel environment named `shm` by `qconf -spl`.
+1) Check if your SGE has a parallel environment named `shm` by `$ qconf -spl`.
 If it does not have a PE `shm` then ask your SGE admin to create one or change the name of PE in `backends/sge.conf`.
 2) Install [dependencies](#dependency-installation).
 3) Install [genome data](#genome-data-installation).
 4) Run a pipeline.